 Each phase proceeds only with local support, ecological headroom, and demonstrated farm resilience.

-Local impact (East Sussex)
+Local impact (Sussex)

 Jobs & training: first-generation farmers, craft trades, hospitality, land care.